The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Problem formulation and summary

 The decision-maker aims at minimizing the expected loss, $\text{E}[ \sum_{k=1}^N l(x_k,u_k) ]$, where $l: \mathbb{R}^{d_\text{x}}\times \mathbb{R}^{d_\text{u}} \rightarrow \mathbb{R}_{\geq 0}$ captures the stage cost, by learning and applying an appropriate and possibly random feedback policy $u_k=\mu_k(x_k)$.

 We consider three different settings.
-In the first setting (\texttt{S1}) the decision-maker has access to $m$ potential (nonlinear) candidate models $F:=\{f^1,\dots,f^m\}$, $f^i: \mathbb{R}^{d_\mathrm{x}}\times \mathbb{R}^{d_\mathrm{u}} \rightarrow \mathbb{R}^{d_\mathrm{x}}$, $i=1,\dots,m$ that describe potential system dynamics.
+In the first setting (\texttt{S1}) the decision-maker has access to $m$ (nonlinear) candidate models $F:=\{f^1,\dots,f^m\}$, $f^i: \mathbb{R}^{d_\mathrm{x}}\times \mathbb{R}^{d_\mathrm{u}} \rightarrow \mathbb{R}^{d_\mathrm{x}}$, $i=1,\dots,m$ that describe potential system dynamics.
 Each $f^i$ is $L$-Lipschitz in $(x,u)$.
-In the second setting (\texttt{S2}), we allow for any class of functions $F$ that is given by a bounded set in a normed vector space, which is therefore much broader and includes, for example, all bounded $L$-Lipschitz functions with the usual supremum norm or a bounded set of square integrable functions.
+In the second setting (\texttt{S2}), we allow for any class of functions $F$ that is given by a bounded set in a normed vector space, which is therefore much broader and includes, for example, all bounded $L$-Lipschitz functions with the usual supremum norm.
 In the third setting (\texttt{S3}), the dynamics are parametrized by the parameter $\theta$, i.e., $F=\{f_\theta(x,u)~|~\theta \in \Omega\}$, where $\Omega$ is a compact real-valued set.
 Without loss of generality, we assume that $\Omega$ is contained in a unit ball by scaling the parameters accordingly.
 This captures the setting where the functions $f_\theta$ are represented by neural or transformer architectures, or when $f_\theta$ are given by linear combinations of (nonlinear) feature vectors $f_\theta(x,u)=\theta\T \phi(x,u)$.
 This also encompasses linear dynamics as a special case.
 We further assume that the system dynamics $f$ are contained in the set of candidate models, i.e., $f\in F$ for each setting.
+This realizability assumption can be easily relaxed as discussed in App.~\ref{app:real}, provided that there is a single candidate model that is closest to $f$ on the entire state-action space.

 This article analyzes the decision-making strategy listed in Alg.~\ref{Alg:S1}, which can be easily adapted to the settings \texttt{S2}/\texttt{S3} (see Alg.~\ref{Alg:S2} in App.~\ref{app:infinite} and Alg.~\ref{Alg:S3}).
-The algorithm keeps track of the one-step prediction error, that is,
+The algorithm keeps track of the one-step prediction error \citep{LjungIdentification,Chua,Janner}, that is,